waterbug/pangalactic.core/NOTES_ON_PARAMETERS.md

     i.e., "Parameter (Definitions) used in this Discipline" -- this relationship is basically a convenience thing.

-## Parameter Definition Editor / Wizard
+## Data Element Definition Editor / Wizard

   - identifier
     + compare to existing identifiers to ensure uniqueness
-    + compare to existing PDs by dimensions to ensure it is not a synomym

   - selection lists (configurable)
     + datatypes  (float, integer, string, boolean, etc.)